 This report aims to define and identify costs and unintended effects of drug control policies, borne by individuals and society.
 We do this to improve the knowledge base for better enabling policy makers to make informed choices in this area.
 Improved knowledge, also with regard to the recourses that are allocated to this policy field, will help planning and strategic thinking, particularly needed in times of austerity.
 As all policy options imply some unintended consequences, there is no way to completely avoid them.
 It is therefore of great importance to take them adequately into account when deciding on aims and measures for drug.
 Further, we suggest potential interventions to reduce the effects of the identified unintended consequences.
 Irrespective of what regulatory regime that is currently implemented, there are interventions available that may reduce its adverse and unintended effects.

 Figure 1 illustrates the outline of the report.
 Some central concepts and background for the drug control policy is found below in Chapter 1.
 Chapter 2 provides guidelines for how to collect relevant cost information.
 Despite that there are individual costs involved, we will focus on public expenditures only.
-Further, we present compiled national information of levels and compositions of drug-related public expenditure, which show that most countries seem to spend more on supply reduction than on demand reducing efforts.
+Further, we present compiled national information of levels and compositions of drug-related public expenditure, which show that most countries tend to spend more on supply reduction than on demand reducing efforts.
 Chapter 3 presents our analysis of unintended consequences.
 Although we, of course, acknowledge that defining and measuring intended effects is an important task for any policy evaluation, we still confine our analyses to the unintended ones.
 These unintended consequences are split into health and non-health effects and we relate them to the bearers of these consequences (users/producers/dealers and non-users of drugs).
 The chapter also offers a list of potential interventions that may reduce the unintended consequences.
 Chapter 4 discusses our findings and suggest a way forward.

 Figure 1 Outline of the report